Drykx/Drykx/README.md

 ## About Me

-My main fields of interest are deep learning, reinforcement learning, and natural language processing. <br/>
+I work on machine learning, reinforcement learning, and natural language processing.
+Interested in out-of-distribution generalization, information theory, and the emergence of structure in complex systems.
+Further insights can be found on my blog [**The Prior Problem**](https://drykx.github.io/blog).

-I am particularly intrigued by questions of out-of-distribution generalization, Information theory, Induction, and the emergent properties of complex learning systems.
+Beyond research, I aim to design intelligent systems that assist people meaningfully and contribute positively to society.

-Beyond research, I aim to design intelligent systems that **assist people meaningfully** and **contribute positively to society**.
+Feel free to reach out at: **delineauj [at] gmail [dot] com**

 ## Education:

 - **B.Sc.** in Pure Mathematics, EPFL — *Probability & Measure Theory*